 (35) On that day, when evening had come, he said to them, “Let us go across to Samaria at the other side of the border.”

 (40) And he said to them, “Why are you afraid?
-Have you no thrust?”
-(41a) And they were terrified with a great panic.
+Have you no trust?”
+(41a) And they were terrified and overcome with panic.

 It may be clear that the topics discussed in this pericope were too sensitive to be spread openly in the hostile environment of the Roman empire.
-Therefore Mark encoded these war events so that the story was accessible for the informed insiders but not for the enemy.
-In later times this notion of the encoding of war information has got lost, so that only a bizarre miraculous story remained.
+Mark therefore encoded these war events so that the story was accessible for the informed insiders but not for the enemy.
+In later times this notion of the encoding of war information would be lost, so that only a bizarre, miraculous story remained.